Pre-training vision models for the classification of alerts from wide-field time-domain surveys: Experimental design

 \subsection{Choice of pre-training regimens}

 We select two pre-training regimens to compare against training from scratch: pre-training on ImageNet \citep{Russakovsky+2014} and pre-training on Galaxy Zoo \citep{Lintott+2008, Lintott+2011}.
-Comparing results across these configurations allows us to asses the affect of pre-training relative to training from scratch and the importance of pre-training on real astronomical observations.
+Comparing results across these configurations allows us to asses the effect of pre-training relative to training from scratch and the importance of pre-training on real astronomical observations.
+In other terms, we hope to assess whether pre-training on real astronomical observations (Galaxy Zoo) yields better results than naïve pre-training on entirely out-of-domain non-astronomy data (ImageNet) and if pre-training on out-of-domain data provides anything useful relative to training from scratch.
+These goals are deliberately oriented towards providing time domain computer vision practitioners with useful guidance when creating models for use with alert cutouts.

 ImageNet \citep{Russakovsky+2014} is a large, labeled dataset containing images of everyday objects, natural scenes, animals, etc. while excluding astronomical observations.
 In this study we adopt the ImageNet-1k subset which contains $\sim$1.28 million images across 1,000 classes.
 We select it here because it is a literature-standard choice for benchmarking vision models.
 We obtain the ConvNeXt and MaxViT models pre-trained on ImageNet-1k from the PyTorch Image Models library \citep[\texttt{timm};][]{timm}.